This content is also available in: Español

 Sometimes, insurance companies will delay settlement on a big case to see if the injured party will give up and a low-ball settlement offer.

-Another reason injury cases take long to settle is because you’re still receiving medical treatment.
+Another reason injury cases take a long time to settle is because you’re still receiving medical treatment.
 If possible, don’t rush to settle a personal injury case until you reach maximum medical improvement (MMI) from your injuries.

 MMI means you are good as you’re going to get, and at this point, it’s easier for your lawyer to value your case accurately.
 If you’re still under treatment, the nature and extent of your injuries are unclear, and it’s hard to value your case.